coupdev/Tg-Reminder-Bot/README.md

 ## 🤝 Contributing

 Feel free to open issues or pull requests.
-Suggestions for new languages, features, or improvements are welcome
+Suggestions for a new features, or improvements are welcome

 ---